-It’s Scottish Apprenticeship Week and we’re celebrating by highlighting some of the wonderful apprentices whose enthusiasm and hard work enhance our daily working lives.
+It’s Scottish Apprenticeship Week and East Ayrshire Council employees are celebrating by highlighting some of the wonderful apprentices whose enthusiasm and hard work enhance their daily working lives.

 As council employees it’s great to see new people join the organisation and grow in confidence, learning as they go and adding vitality and new ideas as part of the teams they work in.

 One such star is Lynsey Garrick, who has become a valued member of staff as receptionist in the Ingram Enterprise Centre, Kilmarnock, where she meets, greets and helps customers and visitors to the centre and Business Gateway as well as assisting the Business Gateway team, dealing with phonecalls, enquiries and generally providing a cheerful and efficient first point of contact for anyone visiting the John Finnie Street building.

 Lynsey Garrick started her Modern Apprenticeship with East Ayrshire Council Business Gateway Service in June 2018.
 A former pupil of Grange Academy School, Lynsey has Cerebral Palsy which restricts her movement.
 She is also partially sighted but she has never let this hold her back.
 Her assessor commented: “Lynsey is one of the best Modern Apprentices I have worked with, not only for overcoming her disabilities but also for her determination to succeed in anything she does.
 She has a great sense of humour and is always positive.

 In turn, Lynsey says: “The support I got from my assessor while working on my Apprenticeship has been great.
 My department carried out a workstation assessment and supplied a large screen monitor and keyboard to help me with my work.
 The units I chose fitted perfectly into my work and my assessor was a great help to me through my qualification and fully supported me to achieve my goals”